-It seems that so many grief centers and organizations have their own version of tips for grieving during the holidays.
-Some of them are quite similar, but everyone tries to find a new and different angle.
+It seems that so many grief centers and organizations have their version of tips for grieving during the holidays.
+Some of them are pretty similar, but everyone tries to find a new and different angle.
 Why?
 You may ask.
-While at first glance some may find it excessive, a lot of the time we know that the holiday season is focused on things like: family, joy, gatherings, gratitude, and so much more.
+While at first glance, some may find it excessive, a lot of the time, we know that the holiday season is focused on things like family, joy, gatherings, gratitude, and so much more.

-But what happens when your grief doesn’t match up with the messages society is putting out there?
+But what happens when your grief doesn’t match the messages society puts out there?
+Especially as reminders on TV, social media, and throughout the stores are constant.
 You may not have family or friends to gather with.
-Thinking about the upcoming holiday season may bring about bouts of sadness instead of anticipation and joy.
-Or you may wish that these constant reminders on TV, social media, and throughout the stores were taken down ASAP.
-All in all, we know this can be a lonely, and possibly painful time to grieve.
+So, thinking about the upcoming holiday season may bring about bouts of sadness instead of anticipation and joy.
+All in all, we know this can be a lonely and possibly painful time to grieve.

-Instead of the old stand by of “buck up and deal with it” there are so many of us out there who, in our own way, want to say, “We see you and you are not alone.” and “We’ve been through our own version of this pain, and we don’t want you to feel hopeless.”
-So we encourage you to find statements within the articles you find that bring about those small flickers of hope within you and that feel true to your experience.
+Instead of the old stand-by of “buck up and deal with it,” there are so many of us out there who, in our way, want to say, “We see you, and you are not alone.” and “We’ve been through our version of this pain, and we don’t want you to feel hopeless.”
+So we encourage you to find statements within the articles that bring about those tiny flickers of hope within you, which feels true to your experience.

 Now for our turn, we only want to say 3 things about grieving during the holiday season:

-- Please don’t isolate.
-Weather gets colder, socializing may seem like more of a chore, and then grief may feel heavier.
+The weather gets colder, socializing may seem like more of a chore, and grief may feel heavier.
 Find ways to reach out to those who can help support you.

-- Do what is right for you.
-This is the season where well meaning people may have quite a bit of unhelpful advice for you and your grief journey.
-Please only hold on to things that feel valuable and put the rest off to the side – you don’t need to carry all of that unhelpful advice too.
+Especially during the holiday season, well-meaning people may have quite a bit of unhelpful advice for you and your grief journey.
+Please only hold on to things that feel valuable and put the rest off to the side – you don’t need to carry all that unhelpful advice.